-The Lincoln Centre currently provides support for research into Bone and Joint Diseases and Hand Surgery through the funding of three research directors and the provision of funding for specific research projects and education activities.
+The Lincoln Centre currently provides support for research into Bone and Joint Diseases and Hand Surgery through the funding of one research department, two research directors, and the provision of funding for specific research projects and education activities.

-Department of Hand Surgery and Peripheral Nerve Surgery - Dr Richard Lawson
+Department of Hand Surgery and Peripheral Nerve Surgery, Royal North Shore Hospital

 Hand Surgery is the management of afflictions of the hand and wrist, management of upper limb conditions that affect hand function and microsurgical reconstruction of the hand and upper limb.
 Hand surgery deals with the skin and its contents, all of which are based on the skeleton of the hand and upper limb; the joints which allow positioning and function of the hand; the tendons and their muscles which control joint motion; the nerves which provide the messages for muscle control and activity, supply sensation to the skin and instruct the position and integrity of joint behaviour; and the vessels which provide life for all tissues, bone and soft tissue.

-In 2005, Dr Richard Lawson was appointed to this position.
-The emphasis of his coordinated research projects is the review of clinical conditions, their management, and how to obtain optimal outcomes, as well as overseeing basic scientific projects directed towards tendon healing, optimal suture techniques within tendons, bone healing and anatomical studies.
+The emphasis of research in the Department is the review of clinical conditions, their management, and how to obtain optimal outcomes, as well as overseeing basic scientific projects directed towards tendon healing, optimal suture techniques within tendons, bone healing and anatomical studies.

 The Department of Hand Surgery and Peripheral Nerve Surgery is involved in numerous research projects within Royal North Shore Hospital and North Shore Private Hospital.
 This research is run in collaboration with pharmaceutical companies, physiotherapists, the Department of Orthopaedics, quadriplegia units, the Maxwell Murray Biomechanics Laboratory and the Sutton Laboratories.
-In 2016 the department conducted 10 clinical studies, 6 anatomical and biomechanical studies, 3 case studies/series and 3 literature reviews.
-We hosted 12 fellows and graduated 2 research students and published 9 papers in Hand Surgery journals and 2 book chapters.
+The department conducts clinical studies, anatomical and biomechanical studies, case studies/series and literature reviews.,along with hosting fellows and research students.

-Murray Maxwell Biomechanics Laboratory - Dr Elizabeth Clarke
+Murray Maxwell Biomechanics Laboratory - A/Prof Elizabeth Clarke

 The Lincoln Centre helped to establish the position of Director of Murray Maxwell Biomechanics Laboratory, now located within the Kolling Institute on the Royal North Shore campus, University of Sydney.
 Dr Richard Appleyard was the inaugural Director, leaving in 2010 to join the Macquarie University Hospital campus.